Chapter 3: The Reading Journal Protocol

 ├── Content Analysis Methods

 You can assign the same article to multiple collections.
-An article about content analysis of song lyrics might appear in both “Content Analysis Methods” and “Lyric Analysis.”
+An article about content analysis of song lyrics might appear in both “Content Analysis Methods” and “Music & Media Studies.”

 Adding Notes to Sources